noNScop/CV_From_Scratch/lib/README.md

 # Libraries Setup

 ## Versions
-I am using the following versions of these libraries, although using a little older or newer versions should make much of a difference:
+I am using the following versions of these libraries, although using a little older or newer versions shouldn't make much of a difference:
 - **LibTorch** - **2.5.0+cpu**
 - **OpenCV** - **4.10.0**
 - **Catch2** - **3.7.1**